BlenderCN/BlenderPython/Duplication.md

 >   - vertex normals are overwritten by default when you enter edit mode of the parent object.
 >   - no way to scale individual duplicates.

-You can execute this code with or withot the line that modifies each vertices' normal.
+You can execute this code with or without the line that modifies each vertices' normal.

 ```python